HTTP API Use Case Tutorial

 then cloning a new renderer for each result set rendered.

 init() will be invoked once on each new clone before

 render() is invoked.

 The custom component decouples some parts of the application from the searcher.
 This makes it possible to reconfigure the searcher without rebuilding the potentially costly custom component.
 In this case, what the component does is more than a little silly.
 More typical use would be an FSA or complex, shared helper functionality.
 Review the code in DemoComponent.java

-- Review the configuration in services.xml and the search definition in basic.sd.
+- Review the configuration in services.xml and the schema in basic.sd.